 After working with Rafael Carrabba in Seattle, he returned to work with his father in North Shropshire, an internationally renowned expert & dealer.
 On his father's retirement, Julian moved his business of repairing, restoring & making instruments to Shrewsbury.

-&Something Studio is a design and digital studio based in but is in absolutely no way limited to Shrewsbury.
-Shrewsbury has trains and roads which lead in and out.
+&Something Studio is a design studio based, but no way trapped, in Shrewsbury.
+Shrewsbury has trains and roads which lead both in and out.